 - Angiography (X-rays used along with a dye injected into your artery)

 - MRI scans

 - Magnetic resonance angiography

-Your doctor may also give you medications to treat symptoms, such as back pain, caused by AVMs.
+Your doctor may also give you medicines to treat symptoms, such as back pain, caused by AVMs.

 If spinal AVMs aren't treated, they may cause damage to your spinal cord because it can't get the oxygen it needs from your blood.
-A spinal AVM may also hemorrhage and leak blood.
+A spinal AVM may also bleed.